ThisAintPorn/PCSS-2021-306/README.md

 # How to install and run the Server
 1. Every player must download or clone the repository locally on your computer as a zip file, and unzip it to a folder by the same name.
 2. Each player then opens and the Client folder as a project in IntelliJ or Eclipse.
 The host needs to open the Server folder as a project as well separately from the Client folder.
+3. All three players must share the same local network connection inorder to play together.
-3. The host should then run the Server first before the players run the Client.
+4. The host should then run the Server first before the players run the Client.
-4. The players are connected to the server after they run the Client where they are required to provide the same IP address of the Server host, followed by the specific port of the Server (in this case "2345").
+5. The players are connected to the server after they run the Client where they are required to provide the same IP address of the Server host, followed by the specific port of the Server (in this case "2345").
 6. When all three players are connected to the Server and have joined with the same IP address and port number, the game will then start automatically.